Gauteng Constable Thwarts Hijacking at Acting Police Commissioner’s Home, SA Thinks He Was Targeted

 Suspects attempted to break the vehicle’s window

-Police are now looking for a blue BMW, which the men were travelling in.
-Forensic teams also dusted the scene for fingerprints and combed it to find any evidence which could assist the investigation.
+Police are now looking for a blue BMW that the men were travelling in.
+Forensic teams also dusted the scene for fingerprints and combed it to find any evidence that could assist the investigation.

 Kekana confirms incident outside court